IaaS For Non-Profits

 Definition and Core Concepts

 Infrastructure as a Service (IaaS) is a cloud computing model that provides virtualized computing resources over the internet.
-Unlike traditional IT setups that require physical servers, storage, and networking equipment, IaaS allows organizations to rent these resources on a pay-as-you-go basis.
-For non-profits, this means access to enterprise-grade IT infrastructure without the upfront capital investment.
+Instead of investing in physical hardware, organizations can rent servers, storage, and networking components on a pay-as-you-go basis.
+For non-profits, this means access to enterprise-grade IT infrastructure without the upfront costs or ongoing maintenance associated with traditional systems.

 Key Features and Benefits